Efficient Adaptive Federated Optimization: Related Work

 \section{Related Work}

 We now provide a brief overview of related work in adaptive federated learning and memory-efficient\footnote{There are various notions of `efficiency' of adaptive methods in the context of the federated learning, two of them being communication efficiency and client memory efficiency.
-Our contribution specifically targets reducing communication and memory costs incurred by \textit{local preconditioners}, which is complementary with works that reduce communication by repeated local updates or model weight/pseudogradient compression (e.g., FedCAMS~\citep{wang2022communication}) and may, in theory, even be combined. } preconditioning.
+Our contribution specifically targets reducing communication and memory costs incurred by \textit{local preconditioners}, which is complementary with works that reduce communication by repeated local updates or model weight/pseudogradient compression (e.g., FedCAMS~\citep{wang2022communication}) and may, in theory, even be combined.
+We note that such methods tend to study compression of local models for \textit{server-only} adaptive optimizers, whereas our contribution lies in minimizing communication of preconditioners in \textit{jointly adaptive} settings. } preconditioning.